Joban-Bhangu77/K8s-Playground/Day03/README.md

 🐳 Day 03 – Docker Multi-Stage Builds (Node + Nginx)

-This project demonstrates how to build a production-ready Docker container using Multi-Stage Builds — a technique that reduces image size, improves security, and keeps the runtime environment clean and optimized.
+This project demonstrates how to build a production-ready Docker container using Multi-Stage Builds.
+By separating the build environment from the runtime environment, we create a final image that is lightweight, secure, and optimized for cloud and DevOps workloads.

-The application is first built using Node.js (builder stage), and the final optimized output is served using Nginx (runtime stage).
-This separation reflects real-world DevOps and cloud-native best practices.
+The application is built using Node.js and served using Nginx, following industry-grade containerization best practices.

 🧠 What This Project Covers

-Creating a static web application with Node.js
+Building a simple static site using Node.js

-Using Multi-Stage Docker Builds for optimized images
+Implementing Docker Multi-Stage Builds

-Serving the final build using Nginx
+Serving optimized static files using Nginx

-Running, testing, and logging Docker containers
+Running and inspecting Docker containers

-Using core Docker commands for debugging and operations
+Viewing logs and performing container operations

-Capturing key screenshots for GitHub documentation
+Adding screenshots for documentation

 Multi-Stage Builds provide:

-✔ Smaller image size
+✔ Smaller final image size
-✔ Stronger security
+✔ Better security (no build tools in production)
-✔ Faster deployments
+✔ Faster CI/CD pipelines
-✔ Cleaner runtime environment
+✔ Clear separation of build vs runtime
-✔ Cloud & Kubernetes readiness
+✔ Cloud & Kubernetes-ready images

 🛠️ Multi-Stage Dockerfile